 Northwood University is not required to provide accommodations that would: (i) fundamentally alter the nature of educational services; (ii) result in major program modifications; (iii) decrease academic or grading standards; (iv) disregard core course requirements or materially compromise the standards of the curriculum; (v) provide personal health care assistants or devices; or (vi) impose an undue financial or administrative burden on the Department or the University.
 In general, whether and when these limits apply are unique to each case.

 Importantly, students should be aware that the need for disability accommodations does not exempt any student from compliance with student conduct policies or from appropriate discipline for violations of such policies, and in particular, conduct requirements that are essential to University operations and the programs in which the student is involved.

 Any Northwood student may participate in free programs offered through the Learning Resource Center.
 These include:

-- Tutoring in accounting, economics, mathematics, and writing during scheduled lab hours
+- Tutoring in accounting, writing, and mathematics during scheduled lab hours

 - Guidance on study, time management, college reading, and test-taking skills through:

 - Individual Academic Support sessions by appointment

 If you have any questions about our disability services, want to send documentation, or would like to arrange for accommodations, please contact us anytime.